Bitmo33/dnet-ser-coupling-kaspa-pay/README.md

 - a **successful SER-coupled finalization**
 - a **failure / rollback path** when one stage does not complete

+## SER Coupling Model

+A digital payment event is defined as a coupled transaction state:

+SER(TxID) = S(TxID) ∧ E(TxID) ∧ R(TxID)

+Settlement, exchange, and record generation must complete under a single transaction identifier to form a valid payment state.

 ## Purpose

 This repository is intended as a **reference-style research demo** accompanying the DNET paper.